mimimiku778/Redmine-Markdown-Editor-Plus-CRX/README.md

 - **Custom Shortcuts**: Keyboard shortcuts for enhanced productivity
 - **Seamless Integration**: Non-intrusive overlay that preserves Redmine's native functionality

+## Installation

+You can install this extension directly from [Chrome Web Store](https://chromewebstore.google.com/detail/redmine-markdown-editor-pl/hifjbifflnippjadfboomaknjnfholdl).

+Alternatively, you can download the latest release ZIP file from [the Releases page](https://github.com/mimimiku778/Redmine-Markdown-Editor-Plus-CRX) of this repository and load it manually into Chrome as an unpacked extension.

 ## Development

 ```bash